ggraca/belts/README.md

 ```

 ### Components
 Components are just simple structs to hold data.
-Other tools will be responsible for reading and modifying their data during runtime.
+Other tools will be responsible for reading and modifying their values during runtime.
 They can also serve as tags if they don't hold any attribtues.
 ```ruby
 # built-in component
 Transform = Struct.new(:position, :rotation, :scale)